AlexanderYastrebov/AlexanderYastrebov/README.md

 =====================

 I'm experienced software developer focused on Java backend, data storage and system integration solutions.
-With more than 9 years of experience in commercial software development I have deep understanding of modern data and web technologies.
+With more than 10 years of experience in commercial software development I have deep understanding of modern data and web technologies.
 Elegance and simplicity is my passion.

-Ready to relocate, visa sponsorship required.

 Technical Skills